Nike Boys Basketball Camp The College of New Jersey

-Join Head Men's Coach, Matt Goldsmith at the TCNJ camp this summer in Ewing, NJ.
+Join Head Men's Coach, Matt Goldsmith at the TCNJ camp in summer 2019 in Ewing, NJ.
 Campers will have the opportunity to hone their skills, play in competitive scrimmages, and learn mental toughness, all helping to improve their basketball IQ.

 The Complete Skills Camp helps players of all abilities develop athletically, refine fundamental basketball skills and enhance their skill set at the post, wing or guard position.

 - Emphasis on fundamental development, team play and basketball IQ

 - Off-court lectures and activities to improve on-court game

 - Receive a Nike Basketball Camp t-shirt and other prizes!

 - View More Details ⟩

 Goldsmith arrived at The College of New Jersey in March of 2015.
 He has compiled a record of 53-27 in his first three seasons guiding the Lions, advancing to the semi-finals of New Jersey Athletic Conference playoffs each season, including a trip to the NJAC Finals in 2016.
 In his first three seasons, Goldsmith has coached six All-Conference performers with four earning First-Team honors.View Matt Goldsmith's Bio ⟩

 In 2017-18, TCNJ finished second overall in the NJAC with a conference record of 14-4 for the second straight season.
 They earned a first-round bye in the tournament, advancing to the semifinal match.
 The Lions accrued an overall record of 19-7 on the season and had a pair of players named to all-conference teams, Eric Murdock, Jr. as an All-NJAC First Team selection.
 Goldsmith was named John K. Adams NJAC Coach of the Year.